 - For safety purposes, remove food from the house and ensure people and pets are away from the hoi sue during fumigation.

-- After fumigation, the exterminator should test the house the presence of any traces of the chemicals using a fumiscope.
+- After fumigation, the exterminator should test the house to trace any traces of the chemicals using a fumiscope.

-They will allow people and their animal back into the house if the fumigant traces are below one part in a million parts of clean air.
+They will allow people and their animals back into the house if the fumigant traces are below one part of a million clean air parts.

 Preparing For Termite Fumigation (Steps by Step)

 You’ll receive a checklist, from your fumigator, of the things to do and things to organize in preparation for the fumigation process.
 Therefore, do not delay any tasks or recommendations that will be on the checklist.